Bedford Hotel, Brighton: History

-In April 1974, the hotel accommodated many of the competitors in that year’s Eurovision Song Contest, held in the city.
-Winners ABBA fortuitously stayed in the Napoleon Suite.

 As of 2007 the hotel has 131 guest rooms, a cocktail lounge and restaurant.

+In 2015, the hotel had a £3 million refurbishment, in which the ground lobby was redesigned, a burger restaurant was added, and the building's façade was covered in white render.

 Architecture

 The original hotel had five storeys with two recessed Ionic porticoes facing south and west above the entrances.
 Its west wing (the first part to open) was recessed from the road and decorated with giant pilasters.
 The interior had a Grecian hall with Ionic columns and a glazed dome.

 The modern replacement building bears no resemblance to its predecessor.
 There is a tower with balconies on most floors in a staggered arrangement, atop a broad ground floor section; the ground floor has large windows and a covered terrace which serves as a porte-cochère.